-Whether you have come to University straight from school or college or after some years in work or raising a family, you will have certainly found that it differs in many ways from any studying you’ve done before.
-The Academic Skills tutors are here to help you find your feet in those first few weeks and to develop the skills you need to succeed whatever challenges you face throughout your course.
+Whether you have come to University straight from school or college, after some years in work or raising a family, or are returning for postgraduate study, you may find that the required skills are different.
+The Academic Skills Tutors are here to help you understand what is expected.
+Located in each School, they provide a secure and confidential space to discuss any academic skills issues you may have, or even just to confirm that you are on track.
+They can help you to develop, and build on the skills you need to succeed whatever challenges you face throughout your course.

-Both undergraduate and postgraduate students come to see us.
-Some because they are unsure about what is expected of them at university, some because they are struggling with certain aspects of academic assessment and others because they want to improve their grades.
+Academic Skills Tutors can work with both undergraduate and postgraduate students.
+You may be unsure about what is expected at university, struggling with certain aspects of academic assessment or simply want to improve your grades.